Hanging out my shingle

 - There’s a risk of perpetuating or worsening inequality across society.

-- We stand a real chance of losing the delicate human understanding that underpins liberal society and democracy.
+- We have a real chance of losing the delicate human understanding that underpins liberal society and democracy.

-- There’s also the danger of total epistemic collapse, where we lose the ability to understand the world and make good decisions about it, drowning in a sea of AI slop.
+- There’s also the danger of total epistemic collapse: we could lose the ability to understand the world and make good decisions, drowning in a sea of AI slop.

 - Moreover, we face psychological risks of becoming alienated as machine intelligences infiltrate every aspect of our lives.

-- We risk getting shot by autonomous weaponized drones, or AI-engineered bioweapons, etc., as geopolitical tensions rise.
+- We risk being shot by autonomous, weaponized drones or hit by AI-engineered bioweapons as geopolitical tensions rise.

-- And there’s the looming threat of autonomous intelligent algorithms spiralling out of control and causing untold harm to humanity for their own reasons.
+- There’s the looming threat of autonomous intelligent algorithms spiralling out of control and causing untold harm to humanity for their own reasons.

 We need to address all these issues, and quickly.
 The time to work on improving this situation is not after a disaster strikes, but before it does.